llesoil/input_sensitivity/README.md

 All the code is in the src folder.

+We highly recommend to consult this page, containing code and additional explanations on the paper results; https://anonymous.4open.science/repository/df319578-8767-47b0-919d-a8e57eb67d25/src/main/bitrate.md

 ## Data

+See the README.md file in the data folder.

 ### Measurements

-All the measurements are in the ./data/res_ugc folder.
+All the measurements are in the data/res_ugc folder.

 Data is also available here: https://zenodo.org/record/3928253